 Our work on the structure and mechanism of each of these transporters and channels has historically used techniques of membrane protein biochemistry, multiple types of spectroscopy, electrophysiology, and molecular biology.
 As more atomic level structures of transport proteins have become available over the past 10-15 years, we have moved primarily to using molecular dynamics simulations of these transporters as a tool to elucidate dynamic mechanistic details.
 These details are not usually captured by static protein structures and are often inaccessible to direct experimental measurement.

-Dr. Farley presented two seminars at the Centre for Molecular Simulation at the University of Calgary.
-He will be visiting the lab of Dr. Sergei Noskov during the months of June and August.
+Dr. Farley discussed our ongoing work on ion-selective K channels and neurotransmitter transporters in two seminars at the Centre for Molecular Simulation at the University of Calgary.

 May 19, 2015

-We welcome Yi Shi to the lab as a new graduate student.
+We are happy to welcome Yi Shi (University of Buffalo) to the lab as a new graduate student.